LETTERPRESS WEDDING INVITATIONS

 Papers and Inks

 We demand only the best paper for our wedding invitations, which is why we turned to Crane & Co. for the 100% cotton paper available to print our extraordinary letterpress wedding invitations.
 The quality of this soft, luxurious paper is unsurpassed and a true testament to why Crane & Co. is a leader and pioneer in the paper industry.
 Created from 100% recovered cotton fibers, this paper is a strong and pliable canvas perfect for the fine art of letterpress printing.

 We offer a standard, 130 lb premium paper for all letterpress invitations.
 We also offer two types of cotton paper: 110 lb Standard Cotton Paper and 220 lb Premium Cotton Paper.
 Our premium cotton paper is the ultimate in luxury.
 Close to double the thickness of our standard cotton paper, this premium version is simply astounding.
 Its ample nature enhances letterpress designs beautifully, allowing your wedding invitation to become everything letterpress stationery is meant to be.

 We offer a large selection of letterpress ink colors.
 Since the letterpress printing process creates even more vibrant colors than other printing processes, we wanted to make sure you had all the colors your smitten heart desired.
-You can choose up two ink colors for any letterpress wedding invitation at no extra cost.
-We highly recommend choosing two colors – the result is absolutely gorgeous!
+You can choose up to two ink colors for any letterpress wedding invitation.
+There is an additional fee for choosing two ink colors but we highly recommend choosing two colors – the result is absolutely gorgeous!

 Samples are $1.99 each.
 We would love to offer samples for less, but specialty lines like letterpress wedding invitations and real wood wedding invitations are more expensive to produce.
 However, we think it's important to allow our customers the ability to order samples of all of our wedding invitations.

 Letterpress is a special process, and choosing letterpress wedding invitations is an important decision.
 We totally understand any questions you may have, and we'd love to answer them for you.
 Just call, email or chat with us online.